NativeScript/docs-v7/ui/action-bar.md

 ## Styling

-Action bar has some limitation in terms of styling with CSS.
-Only `background-color` and `color` properties are supported.
+The action bar has some CSS styling limitations.
+You can use only `background-color` and `color` properties.
 Here is an example:

 ```XML
 <ActionBar title="Action Bar Style">